thinkSRS/srsinst.sr860/README.md

 To communication over GPIB or USB-TMC interface, PyVisa is required.
 Refer to [PyVisa documentation](https://pyvisa.readthedocs.io/en/latest/) for its installation.

+SR860s can choose the termination character for RS232 and TELENT communication.
+Make sure the line feed, LF, is selected from the SR860 front panel menu.

 ## Run `srsinst.sr860` as GUI application
 If the Python Scripts directory is in PATH environment variable, Start the application by typing from the command line: